JohnMachado11/Linked-List-Restaurant/README.md

 Restaurant food options organized and viewable by leveraging a custom built `Linked List`.

-In Computer Science, a `Linked List` is a data structure which stores objects called `Nodes` that are stored randomly throughout a computers memory.
+In Computer Science, a `Linked List` is a data structure which stores objects called `Nodes` that get placed randomly throughout a computers memory.
 Each `Node` consists of a data field as well as a pointer which references the memory location of the next `Node` it's linked to.

 ---